 Joyce Derenas received her BA in English with a Concentration in Writing from Worcester State College.
-While there, Joyce wrote her first, short biography of Ichabog Washburn, a steel magnate and one of the founding fathers of Worcester Polytechnic Institute in Worcester, Massachusetts.
+While there, Joyce wrote her first, short biography of Ichabog Washburn, a steel magnate and one of the founding fathers of the Worcester Polytechnic Institute in Worcester, Massachusetts.
 Some consider Washburn to be the Father of the steel industry in the US.
 Today, this student work remains in the permanent collection of the prestigious American Antiquarian Society.

+Have something interesting to share about the Beauce?
 I would love to hear from you in English or French.
 Please contact me here.